Praise for the book Global Knowledge. Renaissance for a New Enlightenment (Globalkunnskap, 2016)

 New book: GLOBAL KNOWLEDGE (2016)

-The 510 page book, including 843 endnotes, aims to connect the thinking of the so-called East and West, past and present: From Eneheduanna, Gargi and the classic secular Lokayata philosophy of India via Plato, Mozi, Dante, and Shakespeare to Murasaki’s The Tale of Genji, Benjamin Franklin, Elizabeth Stanton, and the film The Matrix.
+The 510 page publication, including 843 endnotes, aims to connect the thinking of the so-called East and West, past and present: From Eneheduanna, Gargi and the classic secular Lokayata philosophy of India via Plato, Mozi and Dante to Murasaki’s The Tale of Genji, Elizabeth Stanton, and the film The Matrix.

 The book Globalkunnskap can be viewed as an attempt to rediscover our diverse world – past and present.
 The world seems to be both smaller and bigger than we are being taught to think.